-In eBay’s recent Autumn 2017 Sellers News release, they have announced further policy updates – including what is bound to be a highly disliked change to product images.
+In eBay’s Autumn 2017 Sellers News release, they are introducing further policy updates, including a likely unwelcome change to product images.

 From March 2018, eBay will no longer allow the use of watermarks in product images.
-Sellers will soon begin receiving notifications when eBay identifies images with a watermark, and will have until the 1st March 2018 to make the changes, otherwise product listings will be automatically removed.
+Sellers will soon begin receiving notifications when eBay identifies images with a watermark.
+In addition, they have until the 1st March 2018 to make the changes, otherwise product listings will automatically disappear.

-With previous image policy updates including the removal of graphical decorations, eBay has been moving towards a clearer image policy, which is in-line with many other marketplaces and shopping comparison sites such as Amazon and Google Shopping.
+With previous image policy updates including the removal of graphical decorations, eBay has been moving towards a clearer image policy.
+This is in-line with many other marketplaces and shopping comparison sites such as Amazon and Google Shopping.

-eBay believes cleaner and clearer images – “help to create an intuitive browsing experience for shoppers”.
-However, it also allows eBay to promote its seller’s items on other websites and search engines who also adopt the same image policies.
+eBay believes cleaner and clearer images ‘help to create an intuitive browsing experience for shoppers’.
+Besides, it also allows eBay to promote seller’s items on other websites and search engines who adopt similar image policies.

-Many sellers will understand the benefits of this update, but there are many who are ‘up in arms’ and are highly critical of how removing the watermark will impact their businesses.
+Many sellers will understand the benefits of this update.
+But there are many who are ‘up in arms’ and are highly critical of removing the watermark, and how it will affect their businesses.

-The main objections are the time involved in replacing the images, either by having to upload new images to each listing, or in the worse cases, having to re-shoot their whole product photography.
+Main objections include the time necessary for replacing the images.
+For example, by either having to upload new images per listing, or in the worse cases, having to re-shoot their whole product photography.
 Also, sellers who invest a lot of time and money photographing products, often add watermarks as a way of stopping competitors from stealing their images.